anoff/blog/content/code/2020-12-run-influx-on-raspi-docker-compose.md

 ---

 This blog post will explain how you can setup influxdb (and the telegraf plugin) on your Raspberry Pi using docker-compose.
-We will use config-as-code wherever possible to create reproducible setups.
+We will use the config-as-code to create a reproducible setup.
 This is extremely helpful for hobby projects that you come back to every now-and-then because you can lookup exactly what you are running 😉

 <!--more-->

-A quick overview of what needs to be done to get influxdb running on a Raspberry Pi using docker-compose to orchestrate it.
+The individual steps we need to take:
 <!-- TOC depthFrom:2 -->

 - [Overview](#overview)